kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 * Option to show GTIN code in WooCommerce shop page.
 * Option to show GTIN code in WooCommerce cart page.
 * Option to show GTIN code in WooCommerce checkout page.
+* Option to show GTIN code in WooCommerce Order Items.
 * Hide empty GTIN code in your WooCommerce shop.
 * Shortcode available to show GTIN code for a specific product.